chiquetaMariano/github-py/README.md

 # Utilities

-some useful script and tools I developed
+some useful scripts and tools I developed

 ## Tools